IAmHughes/Multi-Search_Language-Learning/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/IAmHughes/Multi-Search_German/blob/master/.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests, feature requests, and bug reports.

+The webpage is being hosted by [GitHub Pages](https://pages.github.com/), and therefore the source code for the site and searches are located on the [`gh-pages` branch](https://github.com/IAmHughes/Multi-Search_German/tree/gh-pages).

 ## Author
 - **Thomas Hughes** - *Initial Work* - [@IAmHughes](https://GitHub.com/IAmHughes)